-10% to 12% of Sciences Po students choose to become journalists.
+Ten percent to 12% of Sciences Po students choose to become journalists.
 Journalism occupies a predominant place in contemporary societies, a “fourth power”.
-Alexis de Tocqueville in 1833 already identified it as a source of power in On Democracy in America: central, executive, local, associative powers, the written press.
+Alexis de Tocqueville in 1833 already identified it as a source of power is on Democracy in America: central, executive, local, associative powers, the written press.

 I. The ancestor of the newspaper: the gazette